Top 10 BI Tools in 2026 (with Pricing, AI Features & Enterprise Fit)

-What Are BI Tools?
+What Are Business Intelligence (BI) Tools?

 Business Intelligence (BI) tools are software applications designed to collect, process, and visualize business data.
 They help organizations convert complex datasets into interactive reports and dashboards, making it easier to identify performance gaps and opportunities.